• Skip to primary navigation

 Flavor and Aroma

-Flavor and aroma are crucial to whiskey.
+Flavor and aroma are important to whiskey.

 Complex notes like caramel, vanilla, and oak come alive.